 1. I don’t make enough from my books to live from day to day, I have other sources of income (and I’m very thankful for them).
 I’m not by money to change the core message of my stories to fit the industry requirements to be “traditionally published” in Christian or mainstream fiction (which is why I self-published.)

 1B.
 I work hard to make each book the best I can, most books with complaints about editing have been edited several times by other people … if you want a perfect book STOP READING (yes I’m being sarcastic) … I find typos and grammar mistakes in traditionally published books.

 2. I’d love to travel the country and meet readers but it is not in my budget see #1.

-3. I don’t aspire to be on Oprah/Television/Radio for my books, I get more enjoyment hearing from readers than chasing media opportunities because even when I’ve gone on television and mainstream radio in the past it didn’t impact my book sales.
+3. I don’t aspire to be on Oprah/Television/Radio for my books.
+I get more enjoyment hearing from readers than chasing media opportunities because even when I’ve gone on television and mainstream radio in the past, it didn’t affect my book sales.

-6. I don’t think being in full time ministry is the end all be all … I’m looking forward to expanding my career aspirations once I complete my college education from a public university to work with the general public in the health care industry (see #5 for further explanation.)
+6. I don’t think being in full-time ministry is the end all be all … I’m looking forward to expanding my career aspirations once I complete my college education from a public university.

 7. Taking a month offline taught me how much I miss interacting with people in person, so I did and am doing something about it.

 8. I love what I do and what I’m going to school to do even though it may never make me millions of dollars, make me famous or land me on nationally syndicated television shows (Christian or mainstream.)